 While treatment can be expensive, there are more ways available than ever before to help cover the cost of inpatient treatment.
 Under the Affordable Care Act, or Obamacare as its more commonly known, insurance companies are required to cover mental health and substance abuse services as “essential health benefits.”
 Many people suffering from an alcohol or drug addiction may also be unaware that Medicaid, which was significantly expanded under ACA, also covers drug treatment.

 If you don’t have insurance and don’t qualify for Medicaid, check to see what other payment options treatment facilities might have.
-Many offer reduced rates to individuals who are paying out of pocket or will arrange for flexible payment plans.

 Because the cost of programs can vary widely from facility to facility, it can pay to check with a range of providers.
 If cost is a factor, you’ll probably want to avoid facilities that tout themselves as “luxury” rehabs, and you may have to skip the private room.
 You may also want to consider outpatient therapy, which can be much more affordable.